manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 ---

-OpenAI API key is used to obtain key that facilitate the usage of OpenAPI Embeddings.
-Landchain is used to connect the OpenAPIEmbedding and the vectorized healthcare data to the Pinecone vc=ector database.

-### How to Deploy for Enterprise Applications

-The project can be deployed for numerous enterprise applications even though this iteration is for health-care uses.
-To deploy for other applications, only the enterprise dataset in the Pinecone vector database should be changed.
-For example, a use case of the same applications for manufacturing is available here:

-To deploy for other applications in industrial settings, the Solution Engineer must first create a Pinecone databases that warehouses the vector embeddings of the dataset of the desired application.
-An infograph tutorial on how to set up a free instance of the Pinecone vector database is available here:

 #### Setting up the project locally
 This project has been developed using VSCode on a Windows 10 based enterprise system equipped with GeForce 3070 GPU.
 Without loss of generality, other types of commodity computers with other variants of operating systems can be used to deploy the application.
 The project structure on VSCode can be set up as shown below: